srk0102/boat-tracker/README.md

 Some users may be unfamiliar with git and Github as a method of source control (keeping records of code).
 A page in the wiki will be opened to elaborate on the purpose of git and basic usage.

-## Final Evaluation
+## Evaluation
-In lieu of a packaged Windows executable, the following video provides a demonstration and overview of the project.
+The following video provides a demonstration and overview of the project.

  [Tahoe Project Overview and Demo](https://youtu.be/7mDdOYYlIyk)